EJFieldy/budgeting-app/README.md

 I chose this tech stack to gain hands on experience with TypeScript, Express.js and Prisma, whilst deepening my understanding of React and Tailwind CSS.
 I selected Vite as the build tool for this project, because of its fast development experience with instant hot module replacement and native support for both React and TypeScript.
 It also handles production bundling and optimization automatically.

+## Features
+- **Dashboard Overview** - View your available balance, monthly spending statistics, recent transactions and budget progress all from the home page.
+- **Quick Transaction Entry** - Add new transactions easily through the always-accessible button in the navbar (desktop) or base of the screen (mobile).
+- **Category Management** - Organise transactions into specific categories to track your spending patterns.
+- **Transaction History** - View your complete transaction history on a dedicated page, ordered from most recent to oldest.
+- **Budget Monitoring** - Track monthly budgets with percentage used and colour-coded progression bars for a quick at-a-glance status review.
+- **Full Edit Control** - Modify or delete any transaction or budget through their dedicated pages.
+- **Responsive Design** - Seamless viewing experience across desktop, tablet and mobile devices.
+- **Real-Time Updates** - Balance and budget calculations update in real-time as you add, modify or delete transactions.

 ## Presentation

 ### The Main Dashboard